Northwest Mississippi Community College Logo

 Please be advised that the Tennessee Board of Nursing now requires more than 100 additional clinical hours (50 in Maternal Child and 50 in Mental Health) for licensure eligibility, a requirement that exceeds the Mississippi Board of Nursing standards.
 As a result, Tennessee residents are not eligible to take the NCLEX under Mississippi licensure requirements as a TN resident NOR can they transfer their MS license to TN without taking the required clinical hours as noted above.
 To meet licensing requirements, you must establish Mississippi residency and take the NCLEX in Mississippi.

-The Practical Nursing Program FALL 2026 application process opens FEBRUARY 2nd at 8:00 AM and closes APRIL 24th at noon - ALL applications and HESI scheduling MUST be done so prior to the deadline.
+The Practical Nursing Program Spring 2027 application process opens July 6th at 8:00 AM and closes SEPTEMBER 25th at noon - ALL applications and HESI scheduling MUST be done so prior to the deadline.
 There are no extensions.

 To meet criteria to apply, you MUST: